shangueh/TodoListApp/README.md

 > Create full stack apps with React and Express.
 Run your client and server with a single command.

+## Before start

+You need a local mongoDB server

 ## Quick Start

 ```bash